Elastic Context: Encoding Elasticity for Data-driven Models of Textiles

-In this work, we presented and evaluated \emph{Elastic Context} (EC), an approach to encode elasticity in data-driven models of textiles for robotics manipulation.
+In this work, we presented and evaluated \emph{Elastic Context} (EC), an approach to encode elasticity in data-driven models of textiles.
 We have shown the role of the EC in a \textit{force forecasting} prediction task on both simulated and real world data.
 The EC can be easily employed in real-world robotic platforms, providing a simple way to understand elastic properties of textiles in scenarios where no labels are provided.
-Such understanding can be of great importance in fields with potential real-world impact, such as assistive robotics and human-robot interaction, where the manipulation of textile and other deformable objects is widespread.
-It is worth noticing that our proposed EC is relevant for describing elastic properties, while factors influencing manipulation of textiles go beyond the non-linear elastic behaviors.
-Other relevant properties are friction and flexibility, affecting tasks such as ironing or folding.
-Furthermore, interesting aspects to study may be the breaking point of textiles or changing properties when textiles are covered with substances like water or oil.
-All these open new research avenues for the future.
+Such understanding can be of great importance in assistive robotics and human-robot interaction scenarios, where the manipulation of textile and other deformable objects is considered.
+While the proposed EC is suitable for describing elastic properties, there are other factors that affect textile manipulation beyond non-linear elastic behaviors.
+For example, friction and flexibility play a role in tasks like ironing and folding.
+Additionally, studying aspects like the breaking point of textiles or changes in properties when textiles come into contact with substances like water or oil presents new opportunities for future research.